nemo0622/pokeemerald-expansion/Seaglass README.md

     - Events: Rustboro City Wishing Well, Fortree City Birdhouses, etc. (plus add a few more easter eggs!)
     - Add some more NPCs across the overworld, with gift eggs and fun tidbits
 - Purchase [Arex's Tiles](https://arex-v.itch.io/fantasy), using new tiles to increase map variety
-- Convert all Pokémon icons to GBC style
 - Add more general QOL features where necessary
 - After Expansion 1.9.0 adds follower system, maybe revamp follower sprites to be in retro style to fit game?
 - Day/Night system?
 Maybe with FakeRTC system using internal clock system?